dankuck/dankuck.github.io/_posts/2021-07-29-trumans-map-6-politics-is-the-mind-killer.md

 “N-- no, I want you to ask one.”
 She shook her head.
 “Just ask any question.”

 “Oh!
 Ok, I’ve got one.”
-Now I could kill some minds. “ ‘Mayors Cabot and Snyder have been running this town for 23 years.
+Now I could kill some minds. “ ‘Mayors Cabot and Snyder have been running this town for 22 years.
 Do you have any idea what their approval rating is?’ ” Priming!
+I had thought of it the night before.

 Whitley just stared at me.
 “What?”

 “It’s priming.
 It’s a psychological trick where you influence someone’s response to a question by preceding it with something that sounds close to the answer you want.
 It works best when they have no idea about the right answer.”
-I had thought it up the night before.
 I learned it from <i>The Sequences</i>, but it was well known in psychology.

 “No, Truman,” she sighed.
 “Nobody cares about that.
 I mean, sure it reminds people that you’re nerdy, and they all think that’s adorable.
 But you’re talking up your competition again.
 Think of something else.”